DCMZ88/internship/Week 9/README.md

 However, to calculate the recall value, we have to obtain the False Negatives.
 This is because our 'Ground Truth' in this case is obtained from the output of the VLM.\
 This means that $F_n=0$, as the 'Ground Truth' will be a subset of the labels from the VLM.

-Hence, to obtain the False Negatives ( $F_n$ ), I will run the dataset over a standard Object Detection model.
+Hence, to obtain the False Negatives ( $F_n$ ),
+1. I will run the dataset over a standard Object Detection model to obtain the labels.
+2. Run the labels through the 'Ground Truths' to filter out the False Negatives.
+3. Calculate the recall values.
+> Note: Precision values remains the same as it is dependent on the output of the VLM.

 #### Information
 VLM : Google's Gemma3-4b-it\